-We believe that AL002 is positioned for a breakthrough therapy designation because of its positive effect on a pharmacodynamic biomarker (beta-amyloids) and potential for a clinically meaningful effect on Alzheimer's.
-If we successfully obtain a breakthrough therapy designation for new drug approvals, we believe we can shorten the development timeline for AL002.
-However, we have not received breakthrough therapy designation or have qualified for expedited development.
-Our product candidate may not qualify for breakthrough therapy designation or, if it does qualify for breakthrough therapy designation, it may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that it will receive FDA approval.
+Based on our preclinical data, AL001 has a positive effect on the pharmacodynamic biomarkers of Alzheimer's.
+As a result, we believe that if the data from AL001 in the aforementioned Phase II study provides confirmation of the pre-clinical data, i.e., positive effect on a pharmacodynamic biomarker (beta-amyloids) and potential for a clinically meaningful effect on Alzheimer's, AL001 will be a candidate for breakthrough therapy designation.
+If breakthrough therapy designation is granted, it would be eligible for intensive guidance on an efficient drug development program and FDA organizational commitment involving senior managers.
+However, we have neither received breakthrough therapy designation nor have we qualified for expedited development.
+Our product candidate may not qualify for breakthrough therapy designation; further, even if it does qualify for breakthrough therapy designation, it may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that it will receive FDA approval.